achung89/react-futures/README.md

 This example demonstrates several benefits of React Futures:

 - With React Futures asynchronicity is transparent; a future can be used the same way that a native object or array can be used.
 They can also be used in other future operations, see how `FutrPosts` is used in `filter` in collecting `activeGroups`.
 - With React Futures the manipulation and construction of asynchronous data can be done completely outside render if needed.
-None of the construction code needs to be located inside the component, clearing up the code.
+None of the construction code needs to be located inside the component.

 ## Restrictions